-Establishing SAGE Ltd as a not-for-profit company limited by guarantee with the Australian Academy of Science and the Australian Academy of Technology and Engineering as its two founding company members (shareholders) was chosen so as to deliver an accreditation body that remains independent of the HER sector it accredits, but is underpinned by the reputations of the two founding Learned Academies.
+SAGE Ltd was established as a not-for-profit company limited by guarantee with the Australian Academy of Science and the Australian Academy of Technology and Engineering as its two founding company members (shareholders).
+This positions SAGE Ltd as an accreditation body that remains independent of the HER sector it accredits, but is underpinned by the reputations of the two founding Learned Academies.

-Appointment of seven Non-Executive Directors of the SAGE Ltd Board is made by the founding academies and is skills-based.
+The seven Non-Executive Directors of the SAGE Ltd Board were appointed, based on their skills, by the founding academies.
 The Chair of the Board is independent of the founding academies, while four Directors are academies-nominated directors.
-The Chief Executive Officer is an ex officio Director.
-The SAGE Limited Board membership was announced on 29 September 2020.
+The Chief Executive Officer is an ex-officio Director.
+The SAGE Ltd Board membership was announced on 29 September 2020.

 SAGE Ltd Board Members

-Libby Lyons was appointed Director of the Workplace Gender Equality Agency in October 2015.
-She oversees the statutory reporting process that gathers gender equality data from more than 10,000 employers, covering more than 4 million employees.
+Libby Lyons was the Director of the Workplace Gender Equality Agency from October 2015 to April 2021.
+She oversaw the statutory reporting process that gathers gender equality data from more than 10,000 employers, covering more than 4 million employees.
 Soon after taking up her appointment at the Agency, Libby initiated the development of a strategic plan focused on maximising the Agency’s world-leading dataset and expanding the reach and impact of gender reporting nationally and internationally.

 As part of this strategic vision, Libby has travelled to Singapore, Chile, Argentina, Mauritius, Indonesia, Vietnam, The Philippines, South Korea and Japan to speak with government and private enterprise on the business case for gender equality and the Agency’s dataset.
 She also presented at the United Nations Commission on the Status of Women in New York in 2018 and 2019.

-In leading the Agency, Libby is focused on working closely with employers to achieve gender equality and takes part in regular roundtable and speaking events with business leaders and their peers to share their experiences, challenges and successes in creating workplaces where the skills and ambitions of employees are equally recognised and rewarded regardless of gender.
+In leading the Agency, Libby focused on working closely with employers to achieve gender equality.
+She regularly took part in roundtable and speaking events where business leaders and their peers got together to share experiences, challenges and successes in creating workplaces where employees are equally recognised and rewarded for their skills, regardless of gender.